kriasoft/universal-router/docs/getting-started.md

 familiar with any of these frameworks, learning Universal Router should be a breeze.
 The code samples below assume that you're using ES2015 flavor of JavaScript via [Babel](http://babeljs.io/).

-You can start by installing Universal Router library via [NPM](https://www.npmjs.com/) by running:
+You can start by installing Universal Router library via [npm](https://www.npmjs.com/package/universal-router) by running:

 ```bash
 $ npm install universal-router --save
 ```

-This module exports `Router` class responsible for storing the list of routes, traversing this list, and executing middleware functions (actions) for each of the matched routes.
+This module exports a `Router` class responsible for storing the list of routes, traversing this list, and executing middleware functions (actions) for each of the matched routes.
 Each "route" is just a parametrized path string along with one ore more route actions.
 To demonstrate it, let's initialize a new router as follows:

 ```js
 import Router from 'universal-router';